Azure-Samples/azure-intelligent-edge-patterns/Research/deploying-model-on-k8s/Readme.md

 The way our inference server setup, we need to make an http POST request to it, to port 5001.
-You are free to use the utility you like(curl, Postman, etc.), we provide a Python script to do it, and to convert the numbers into the labels this model(ResNet50) uses:
+You are free to use the utility you like(curl, Postman, etc.), we provide a Python script to do it, and to convert the numbers into the labels this model(ResNet50) uses.

+**IMPOTANT**: In the script you need to put the address of your own server, for example, the cluster-ip from the server we created earlier:

     import requests
     #downloading labels for imagenet that resnet model was trained on